Roscosmos: Space systems

-"Resurs-P" is a series of Russian commercial Earth observation satellites capable of acquiring high-resolution imagery (resolution up to 1.0 m).
+Resurs-P is a series of Russian commercial Earth observation satellites capable of acquiring high-resolution imagery (resolution up to 1.0 m).
 The spacecraft is operated by Roscosmos as a replacement of the Resurs-DK No.1 satellite.

+Gonets is a series of civilian low Earth orbit communication satellite system.
+On 2016, the system consists of 13 satellites (12 Gonets-M and 1 Gonets-D1).

 Create HEO space system "Arctic" to address the hydrological and meteorological problems in the Arctic region and the northern areas of the Earth, with the help of two spacecraft "Arktika-M" and in the future within the system can create a communications satellite "Arktika-MS" and radar satellites "Arktika-R."

 The launch of two satellites "Obzor-R" (Review-R) Remote Sensing of the Earth, with the AESA radar and four spacecraft "Obzor-O" (Review-O) to capture the Earth's surface in normal and infrared light in a broad swath of 80 km with a resolution of 10 meters.
 The first two satellites of the projects planned for launch in 2015.

-Gonets: Civilian low Earth orbit communication satellite system.
-On 2016, the system consists of 13 satellites (12 Gonets-M and 1 Gonets-D1).

-Deep space network

-Since 1991, Russia inherited and maintains a large network of deep space network after the collapse of Soviet Union.